 Hard Rock Cafe has 3 separate dining areas with seating for over 400 hungry guests, private events for up to 450, an outdoor patio, and a nice 52” touch wall that enables you to explore the world’s greatest collection of music memorabilia.
 Like many of their local restaurant competition, they are open until 11 during the week and close shop at midnight on the busier weekend nights.

 Three JImmy’s Restaurant

-As you can see, there are many options for the live music fan if you’re on vacation, or if you’re a local seeking a respite from the daily grind of work.
-This is not a complete listing, since there are plenty of other options for live music--especially in Pigeon Forge--but restaurants are maybe not the first thing that comes to mind when someone is searching for some live entertainment at the end of the day.
-There is plenty of musical talent in the area, and hopefully this will serve as a guide to help you find the music you will enjoy.
-Maybe one of those same artists will become nationally famous, and you can say that you saw him/her perform while you were on vacation in The Great Smoky Mountains.
+As you can see, there are many options for the live music fan if you’re on vacation.
+Also if you’re a local seeking a respite from the daily grind of work.
+This is not a complete listing, since there are plenty of other options for live music--especially in Pigeon Forge!-However,restaurants are maybe not the first thing that comes to mind when looking for live entertainment.
+There is plenty of musical talent in the area.
+Hopefully this will serve as a guide to help you find the music you will enjoy.
+Maybe one of those same artists will become nationally famous!
+Then you can say that you saw him/her perform while you were on vacation in The Great Smoky Mountains.